MetinSeylan/Nestjs-OpenTelemetry/README.md

 }
 ```
 #### 📬 Tracing Service
-Sometimes you need to access native span methods for special logics in the method block, TraceService comes to help
+Sometimes you need to access native span methods for special logics in the method block.
+At that moment, Trace Service comes to help
 ``` typescript
 @Injectable()
 export class AppService {